sedc-codecademy/skwd11-wdel5/README.md

    2. Which stylesheet format would you like to use? - SCSS
    3. Would you like to share pseudonymous usage data about this project with the Angular Team at Google (not important) - N
+7. Navigate to newly created folder for project `cd client` (if you used a different name than client, change "client" with the name of the folder that was created while using `ng new <THE_NAME>`
-7. Run app `ng serve`
+8. Run app `npm start`
-8. Open project in browser - http://localhost:4200
+9. Open project in browser - http://localhost:4200

 ## Install Angular Material
 1. Install Angular Material - `ng add @angular/material`